Panch-R/week02-ebt-code-reading/README.md

 # Week 2 - EBT Python Code Reading

 ## Goal
-Understand the existing EBT Python code and its design.
+Understand the existing Energy Balance Table (EBT) Python code for data processing and its design.

 ## What I learned